Common-law marriage: England and Wales

 The term "common-law marriage" has been used in England and Wales to refer to unmarried, cohabiting heterosexual couples.
 However, this is merely a social usage.
 The term does not confer on cohabiting parties any of the rights or obligations enjoyed by spouses or civil partners.
 Unmarried partners are recognised for certain purposes in legislation: e.g., for means-tested benefits.
 For example, in the Jobseekers Act 1995, "unmarried couple" was defined as a man and woman who are not married to each other but who are living together in the same household as husband and wife other than in prescribed circumstances.
 But in many areas of the law cohabitants enjoy no special rights.
 Thus when a cohabiting relationship ends, ownership of any assets will be decided by property law.
 The courts have no discretion to reallocate assets, as occurs on divorce.

-It is sometimes mistakenly claimed that before the Marriage Act 1753 cohabiting couples would enjoy the protection of a "common-law marriage".
-In fact, neither the name nor the concept of "common-law marriage" was known at this time.
+It is sometimes mistakenly claimed that before the Marriage Act 1753 cohabiting couples would enjoy the protection of a "common-law marriage," but neither the name nor the concept of "common-law marriage" was known at this time.
 Far from being treated as if they were married, couples known to be cohabiting risked prosecution by the church courts for fornication.

 "Contract marriages" (or more strictly marriages per verba de praesenti) could be presumed, before the Marriage Act 1753, to have been undertaken by mutual consent by couples who lived together without undergoing a marriage ceremony.
 However, they were not understood as having the legal status of a valid marriage until the decision in Dalrymple clarified this in 1811.
 This decision affected the subsequent development of English law due to the fact that the Marriage Act 1753 did not apply overseas.
 English courts later held that it was possible to marry by a simple exchange of consent in the colonies, although most of the disputed ceremonies involved the ministrations of a priest or other clergyman.